Overview

 In order for claims to be processed automatically, the following must occur:

-• The subscriber ID defines the behavior of the simulated payer.
-The subscriber ID must be set in the NM1 segment of loop 2010BA.
+- The subscriber ID defines the behavior of the simulated payer.
+The subscriber ID must be set in the NM1 segment of loop 2010BA (Subscriber).
 NM108 must be MI (Member Identification Number).
 NM109 should be set as described below.

-• In order for generated 835 files to appear in the outbound folder, the client’s numeric client ID/account ID must appear as NM105 of the NM1 segment of loop 2010BA, the same segment in which the modified subscriber ID appears.
-If this is not done, then 835 files generated by the simulated payer will be processed by the system and claim status will be updated in the status file, but the 835 will not appear in the outbound folder.
+- In order for generated 835 files to appear in the outbound folder, the client’s numeric account ID must appear as NM105 (Middle Name) of the NM1 segment of loop 2010BA (Subscriber), the same segment in which the modified subscriber ID appears.
+If a patient segment is used (loop 2010CA), then the client's numeric account ID can be used in the same NM105 of the NM1 segment for the patient.
+If neither of these steps are taken, 835 files generated by the simulated payer will be processed by the system and claim status will be updated in the status file, but the 835 will not appear in the outbound folder.

 The default behavior of the simulated payer is to return a 277 acknowledging the receipt of the claim or claims.
 A short time later an 835 is generated in which all claims appear and all of the service lines are paid.
 80% of the submitted amount for each service line is paid, and the other 20% is identified as patient responsibility.
 Note that the partner will receive any generated 835.
 Any generated 999 or 277 documents are processed by the system and the status of the affected claims is updated in the status report file, but the partner will not receive the files themselves.